GC-ACI-Automation-Group/aci_auto_config_web/README.md

 ![prototype topology](images/prototype_topology_new.png)

 In order to use this web app, there are two step to do.

+Note:

+   <your_localhost_port> stands for the port of the computer on which the web app will be run, like 80 or 8080.
+   </path/inventory> means the absolute path used to store the file named inventory, such as C:/inventory, which means that you stored the inventory file under drive C:

 Step 1, Building The Web App Container:
 ===